 How can we help?

-Claiming for a repetitive strain injury at work
+Repetitive strain injury at work compensation claims solicitors

 Repetitive strain injury, also known as RSI, is a very painful chronic condition that affects people when their musculoskeletal and/or nervous system is affected by repetitive tasks that they do, usually at work, over a long period of time.
 This can be anything from sitting or working in an uncomfortable position for extended periods of time, vibrations from machinery that they operate or any exertions they do as part of their job e.g. repetitive hand movements.
 The symptoms of a work related repetitive strain injury can vary, depending on the part of the body that is affected, but pain, cramping and numbness in the relevant muscles and tendons are common and this can have a huge impact on daily life and normal activities, both in the short and long term.
 Unlike most workplace injuries, RSI develops over a long period of time rather than being the result of a one-off accident or incident.